Australia is a big country, so it makes sense that its population has a penchant for all things massive.

 In fact, there is an entire Wikipedia entry dedicated to “Australia’s Big Things”.

 No road-trip would be complete without checking out some or all of these sizable statues and buildings.
-So organise a rental car in Sydney and prepare for an adventure in New South Wales of epic proportions!
+So organise the car rental Sydney Domestic Airport travellers turn to and prepare for an adventure in New South Wales of epic proportions!

 The Big Prawn